calculix/cae/README.md

 # TODO

+- Tag <OR> with required attribute for Arguments.
+- Test for all possible keyword dialogs.
+- KeywordDialog: clickable checkbox labels.
-- Argument with "use": link to create a new IMPLEMENTATION
+- Argument with "use": link to create a new IMPLEMENTATION.
 - Code, docs and KOM for v 2.20.

 https://www.x.org/releases/X11R7.5/doc/man/man3/XSetFont.3.html